 - Reduce the impact of short-term surges in customer support requests

-Reporting Tools to Get Better Insights
+Reporting Tools to Get Better Marketing Automation Insights

 Whatever tools or platforms a brand uses to communicate with its prospects, it needs to understand the response those communications are getting.

 These tools help marketers "instantly visualize your email engagement, including where any spikes or dropoffs occur," Greene explained.
-The insights offered can help with email segmentation, the selection of more relevant content, and planning longer automated email sequences.
+The insights offered can help with email segmentation, the selection of more relevant content and planning longer automated email sequences.

-Good Marketing Automation Practices
+Marketing Automation Best Practices